plantasia-space/plantasia.space-site/index.md

 <a href="https://play.maar.world/?g=8&d=0&c=0 " rel="Maar World Player" target="_blank"> Play full screen</a>

-Entangled creations born at the intersection of the physical and digital worlds, an imaginary that crosses the borders of scientific discoveries, technological development and artistic creation.
-Maar world is a proof of concept for a new era of aural creations in a creator-owned creative economy.

 Circumbinary planet, P-type, semi-major axis: 0.699±0.003 AU.
 The discovery was made with a space based telescope (0.95 m **Kepler Telescope**).

 |           | Solar System parameters  |